Blendify/blender-manual/blender_docs/manual/modeling/modifiers/modify/vertex_weight.rst

           Using Saturation.

-Don't forget to add a *Wave* modifier, and select your vertex group in it!
+Do not forget to add a *Wave* modifier, and select your vertex group in it!

 You can use the weights created this way directly, but if you want to play with the curve mapping,